nutriot/bandcamp-api/README.md

 ```

 > [!CAUTION]
-> You should avoid using this library in the browser to avoid leaking your API credentials!
+> You should never use this library in the browser to avoid leaking your API credentials!

 ### Methods